Non-Human Identities Unveiling Hidden Risks and Robust Strategies

 Automation is key here.
 Manually rotating credentials is a pain and prone to errors.
 Use tools that can automatically generate and distribute new credentials on a schedule.

-Secure vaults, or key management systems (kms), are essential for storing and managing nhi credentials.
+Secure vaults, or key management systems (KMS), are essential for storing and managing NHI credentials.
 These vaults provide a centralized, secure location for all your secrets.
+A secrets manager, often complementing a vault, automates the storage, access, and rotation of these credentials, frequently integrating with ci/cd pipelines for dynamic credential injection.

 Avoid hard-coding credentials in scripts or applications at all costs!
 This is like leaving the front door wide open for attackers.
 Instead, use secure methods to inject credentials dynamically from the vault at runtime.